JunyiZhu-AI/confidence_aware_PFL/README.md

 python3 -m experiment.run_experiment --config experiment/configs/cifar100.json
 ```

-4. Example of running an experiment by passing arguments directly:
+4. Example of running an experiment by passing arguments directly (the following hyperparameters are not tuned and are for demonstration purposes only):
 ```sh
 python3 -m experiment.run_experiment \
       --model CNNCifar \